MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-secure-enclaves-with-the-jdbc-driver.md

 > The policy files can be downloaded from  [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

 ## Setting up secure enclaves
-Follow this [tutorial](../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md) to get started with secure enclaves.
+Follow [Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server](../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md) or [Tutorial: Getting started with Always Encrypted with secure enclaves in Azure SQL Database](../../relational-databases/security/tutorial-always-encrypted-enclaves-getting-started-sqldb.md) to get started with secure enclaves.
 For more in-depth information, refer to [Always encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).

 ## Connection String properties
 **enclaveAttestationUrl:** the endpoint URL of the attestation service.